A mecca for skiing and outdoor enthusiasts

 There are many accommodation options here with perfect access to the slopes.
 The ski area is connected to Duved.

-Search for the best and cheapest places to stay at Tegefjället here (adlink).
+Search for the best places to stay at Tegefjället here (adlink).

 Where to stay in Åre town?